Minting API

 POST {baseURL}/v1/chains/{chain_name}/collections/{contract_address}/nfts/mint-requests

-Example: Minting API to mint additional NFTs
+Example: Minting API to mint additional SFTs

 Run the following command to mint